 The shock is to find themselves NOT ALONE.
 Shocked to find that others live, or have lived, their same, or similar story.

-On this SpeakOutLoud site, on Skype, and in my daily counselling practice face to face, I see the progress victims make when the penny drops as they begin to understand how coercive control and psychological abuse has been used to strip away their dignity and person.
+In my daily counselling practice on this SpeakOutLoud website, on Skype or Apple Facetime, I see the progress victims make when the penny drops as they begin to understand how coercive control and psychological abuse has been used to strip away their dignity and person.

 I see their dismay, anguish, despair, self-doubt and low self-esteem turn to anger, resentment, and even rage as they see their wasted life believing the perpetrator’s bullying tactics, the blame and the subterfuge that has almost convinced them they were unworthy, even insane.